Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 Raleigh, North Carolina 27626

-Requesters should fill out the Request Form-Right to Review and mail it into the above address along with a $14 certified check or money order made payable to the NC State Bureau of Investigation.25
+Requesters should fill out the Request Form-Right to Review and mail it to the above address along with a $14 certified check or money order made payable to the NC State Bureau of Investigation.25

 The process should take 2 calendar weeks.